top of page

 • 5 min read

+I soon realised that traditional publishers are unlikely to take on unknown writers with little experience or an established audience.
+This led me to explore self-publishing.
 The biggest drawback for any self-publishing author is the lack of editorial direction.
-There are software based options for those that cannot find or afford an editor that go some way toward catching errors and, after repeated application, can get it pretty close (I use Perfect It, an add on for MS Word) but they cannot replace the experienced eye of a line editor.
+There are software options for those who cannot find or afford an editor.
+These tools can catch errors and, after repeated use, can get you pretty close (I use Perfect It, an add-on for MS Word).
+However, they cannot replace the experienced eye of a line editor.

-There are many strategies available at this point and which direction you take is a matter of personal choice or experience.
-I took the path most travelled, that of little to no expense.
-I did not have the readies and I was not about to take on a debt to prove to others what I had already proved to myself: that I had the self-discipline and focus to write, edit and cover design a book that I was willing to stand by.
+So, you now have a final draft that has been through several rounds of structural and textual editing.
+What’s next?
+There are many strategies available at this point, and which direction you take is a matter of personal choice or experience.
+I took the path most travelled: that of little to no expense.
+I didn’t have the funds, and I was not about to take on debt to prove to others what I had already proved to myself: that I had the self-discipline and focus to write, edit, and design a book I was willing to stand by.

-Once again, as before, I have only used free resources and do not advertise or market my books and rarely promote them.
+Once again, as before, I have only used free resources.
+I do not advertise or market my books and rarely promote them.
 I am getting on a bit now and simply can't be bothered.
 I have sold around 50 books (both paperback and eBook, most of them free) and earned a grand total of around £30 in worldwide sales.
-All I have invested is time and patience and my real reward is finding a pastime I enjoy and a steadily building writer's skillset.
+All I have invested is time and patience.
+My real reward is finding a pastime I enjoy and a steadily building writer's skill set.
+I am currently working on the third instalment of my trilogy and a standalone apocalyptic thriller entitled Requiem.

 Learning Resources

-The Hero with a Thousand faces by Joseph Campbell
+• The Hero with a Thousand Faces by Joseph Campbell

-Developmental Editing (A Handbook for Freelancers, Authors and Publishers) by Scott Norton
+• Developmental Editing (A Handbook for Freelancers, Authors and Publishers) by Scott Norton

-Self Editing for Fiction Writers by Renni Browne and Dave King
+• Self Editing for Fiction Writers by Renni Browne and Dave King

-Useful websites
+Useful Websites

 Comments